aberlanas/SMX-SOX/Unit06-DomainAdministration/Unit06-Task04-PowerShell-Recover.md

 ![Cathedral](./imgs/cathedral.jpg)\

 \newpage

 Make a script that using two arguments:

-- The first one must be the number of parishioners who come to visit the monument.
+- The first one must be the number of parishioners who will come to visit the monument.
 - The second, optional [`--covid` ] , is whether or not to take into account covid measures.
 By default, covid measures are disabled.

 Behaviour and aspects to take into account: